-Multiple control options-including MicroTech controls with our Protocol Selectability feature-provide easy, low cost integration of Daikin unit ventilators into the building automation system of your choice (see page 25).
-You can also operate these units individually or in a client-server control configuration.
+Multiple control options-including MicroTech controls with our Protocol Selectability feature-provide easy, low cost integration of Daikin unit ventilators into the building automation system of your choice (see "MicroTech® Controls (Optional)" on page 23).
+You can also operate these units individually or in a server-client control configuration.

-MicroTech controls come with on-board BACnet MS/TP communications, with the option for LONTALK to communicate control and monitoring information to your BAS, without the need for costly gateways.
-Unit controllers are LONMARK certified with the optional LONWORKS communication module.
+MicroTech controls come with on-board BACnet MS/TP communications with the option for LonTALK to communicate control and monitoring information to your BAS, without the need for costly gateways.
+Unit controllers are LonMARK certified with the optional LonWorks communication module.